 Wireless Telephone Service

-Wireless telephone service is not all the same.
+Wireless telephone services provided through different providers are not all the same.
 The quality of service may vary.
 Coverage areas (where a subscriber can make and receive cellular calls) will vary from vendor to vendor.
 The availability of features and options and how they work will differ with various vendor offerings.

 When selecting a vendor and the particular wireless service required, careful consideration should be given to a number of factors.
 It will be important to know the geographic area normally traveled by the subscriber and any particular feature requirements that the subscriber may need.
 (Note: Some vendor service area coverage maps may not accurately reflect service conditions in particular areas.
 And, coverage areas may change as vendors expand or realign service.
 Actual usage experience in required subscriber travel areas is the best way to confirm coverage.)
 With this information in hand, comparisons can be made for each vendor for service coverage area, the availability of service when traveling out of the vendor's service area, the availability of features and services, and the availability and cost of equipment.
 The overall cost of service can then be calculated and evaluated.
 Finally, the agency may select the vendor and service which best meets the subscriber's particular needs.